 - Worrying can keep you awake.
 Write down your concerns before bedtime.
 It will give you a plan for resolving challenges and help you sleep.

-- Daily exercise is good, but avoid it in the three hours before bedtime.
+- Daily exercise is good, but avoid it three hours before bedtime.

 - Try to go to bed and wake up at the same time every day, even on weekends, in order to train your body and brain.